firedev.com

 3.4: User::ChiefShopsForMonth#chief_this_month -:14

 The whole class is almost as simple as the original single method in User.
 It encapsulates everything it needs.
-It doesn’t pollute models with methods that would never be used in other places.
-And has an intention-revealing name and simple single-method API.
+It doesn’t pollute models with methods that would never be used from other places.
+And has intention-revealing name and simple single-method API.

 Conclusion

-These are just some ideas on how to approach the refactoring of fat models and fat controllers.
-Please let me know if something could be improved.
+These are just some ideas on how to approach refactoring of fat models and fat controllers.
+Please let me know if you think something could be improved.

 Thanks.